iotaledger/iota-wiki/internal/learn/iota-token/staking-iota.md

     - A Validator must deposit some amount of tokens that he owns himself and can also deposit tokens that Assembly tokens holders deposited to the validator.
     - For this delegated stake from usual Assembly holders, the validators will most likely be willing to pay a part of the gained profits from validating smart contracts to the Assembly holders that deposited their tokens to the validator.
     - This involves a potential risk, as a deposited stake in the Assembly root chain contract can be partially or fully slashed if the validator acts maliciously.
 But, besides this small theoretical risk, delegating stake to a validator will also offer higher rewards for Assembly stakers, as a share of the validators profit will be distributed to the stakers that delegate the stake to the validator.

+## 4.)
+Stake Shimmer tokens to help testing and securing the Shimmer network

+The Shimmer network has a planned yearly inflation of 8%.
+These new minted Shimmer tokens will be distributed to Shimmer stakers.
+By staking your Shimmer tokens you will help the network to fullfill it's pupose of being an incentivised playground for applications to test new IOTA technology features in a real network with real value.

+Read some more info about the Shimmer network here in the [FAQ.](https://shimmer.network/faqs)

 ---